chapeljuice/syncr/readme.md

 * Swipe (touch or mouse) an item from right to left to check it off, and once again to un-check it.

 #### Currently in the works: ####
-* Removing jQuery and using only vanilla JS.
+* Removing jQuery and going with using only vanilla JS.
 This is for performance, as well as because I've relied on jQuery for too long...and it's time to cut that cord. :)

 #### To-do's: ####
 * More / better touch support and new touch actions coming soon.